Please provide your zip code to see plans in your area.

-For 2022, you can deposit up to $3,650 if you have HDHP coverage for just yourself, or $7,300 if your HDHP covers at least one additional family member (“family” coverage does not have to cover an entire family).
-You have until April 15, 2023 to contribute some or all of this amount if you’ve got HDHP coverage in 2022.
+For 2023, you can deposit up to $3,850 if you have HDHP coverage for just yourself, or $7,750 if your HDHP covers at least one additional family member (“family” coverage does not have to cover an entire family).
+You have until April 15, 2024 to contribute some or all of this amount if you have HDHP coverage in 2023

-For 2023, people with self-only HDHP coverage can contribute up to $3,850 to an HSA, and those with family HDHP coverage can contribute up to $7,750.
+For 2024, people with self-only HDHP coverage will be able to contribute up to $4,150 to an HSA, and those with family HDHP coverage will be able to contribute up to $8,300.

 Account holders who are 55 or older are allowed to deposit an additional $1,000 in catch-up contributions.
-(This amount is not adjusted for inflation; it’s always $1,000.)
+(This amount is not adjusted for inflation; it’s always $1,000 per year.)
 HSA contributions can be made throughout the year, or all at once – it’s up to the account holder.

 There’s no minimum deposit, but whatever you put into your account is an “above-the-line” tax deduction that reduces your adjusted gross income.
 If you make your HSA contributions via your employer – as a payroll deduction – the money will be taken out of your check before taxes, so you’ll avoid both income tax and payroll tax on the contributions.

-Because the HSA is paired with a high-deductible health plan, your health insurance premiums will often be lower than they would be on a more traditional plan with a lower deductible.
-But HSA-qualified plans vary considerably in their out-of-pocket exposure; deductibles on HSA-qualified plans in 2022 can be as low as $1,400 for an individual and $2,800 for a family.
+Because the HSA is paired with a high-deductible health plan (HDHP), your health insurance premiums will often be lower than they would be on a more traditional plan with a lower deductible.
+But HSA-qualified plans vary considerably in their out-of-pocket exposure; deductibles on HSA-qualified plans in 2023 can be as low as $1,500 for an individual and $3,000 for a family.
 (For 2024, these lower limits on HDHP deductibles will increase to $1,600 and $3,200, respectively.)

 So if you’re buying your own health insurance (as opposed to getting it from an employer), you’ll find them among Bronze, Silver, and even Gold plans, both on and off the exchange.
 These plans are available nearly everywhere.